-The map below plots self-reported life satisfaction in Germany (using the 0-10 Cantril Ladder question), aggregating averages scores at the level of Federal States.1 The first thing that stands out is a clear divide between the East and the West, along the political division that existed before the reunification of Germany in 1990.
+This map plots self-reported life satisfaction in Germany (using the 0-10 Cantril Ladder question), aggregating averages scores at the level of Federal States.1 What stands out is a clear divide between the East and the West, along the political division that existed before the reunification of Germany in 1990.

 For example, the difference in levels between neighboring Schleswig-Holstein (in West Germany) and Mecklenburg-Vorpommern (in East Germany) are similar to the difference between Sweden and the US – a considerable contrast in self-reported life satisfaction.